 3. Take Notes

 Even though you may be burnt out from your degree program, take notes on the presentations you attend.
 Whether you prefer to take them digitally or with pen and paper, it can be invaluable to keep track not only of the information presented, but on related thoughts that may come to mind.
-I have had some great ideas for articles, presentations, drills, and team building exercises while taking notes on a conference presentation.
+I have had some great ideas for articles, presentations, drills, and team building exercises while taking notes on a strength and conditioning conference presentation.
 Additionally, your notes will help you to follow up with speakers if you have any questions for them after their presentation.

 4. Do Your Homework